 - Market your products – connect your website to social media and collect customer emails to help your business grow

 Congratulations!
 You’re now ready to build your al-commerce empire.
 That deserves a toast.
-Anyway, we know that learning how to sell alcohol online can cause headaches if you don’t know where to begin – but with our seven steps, we’ve got just the tonic.
+Anyway, we know that learning how to sell alcohol online can cause headaches if you don’t know where to begin – but with our ten steps, we’ve got just the tonic.
 Cheers!